gildesmarais/ansible-5-minutes-server/README.md

 # ansible-5-minutes-server

-This ansible playbook sets up what's described in the article ["My First 5 Minutes On A Server; Or, Essential Security for Linux Servers"](https://web.archive.org/web/20201112012219/https://plusbryan.com/my-first-5-minutes-on-a-server-or-essential-security-for-linux-servers).
+This ansible playbook sets up what's described in the article ["My First 5 Minutes On A Server; Or, Essential Security for Linux Servers"](https://web.archive.org/web/20201112012219/https://plusbryan.com/my-first-5-minutes-on-a-server-or-essential-security-for-linux-servers) and event extends it out of necessity.

-The ansible scripts should work with the Ubuntu linux distribution and have a hard dependency on that.
+The ansible scripts are tested with Ubuntu 20.04 LTS.
+They should work with any recent Ubuntu releases.

 ## Getting started